Biological Adaptation - Definition, Types and Examples

 What is biological adaptation?

 It is well known that adaptation has been discussed since before the 19th century, especially through Lamarck's theory, but this concept was not strengthened until the naturalists Charles Darwin and Alfred Russell Wallace developed the theory of natural selection.
+Their work provided a scientific foundation for understanding how adaptations occur and are passed on.
 Likewise, the concept has been broadened since biological adaptation was limited to changes at the phenotypic level in Darwin's time.
 Since the beginning of the 20th century and with advances in molecular biology, the concept of adaptation has been extended to changes caused by gene regulation at the molecular level.

 Living beings can adapt to changes in both abiotic factors (temperature, sunlight, pH, etc.) and biotic factors (new species, extinctions, etc.).
-This is a very slow process that can take many generations and is irreversible.
+This is a very slow process that can take many generations and is irreversible, highlighting the long-term nature of evolutionary change.

 Types of biological adaptation